adaloop/tooling-config/README.md

-# @tbrul/tooling-config
+# @adaloop/tooling-config

 ## Introduction

-Tooling config for tbrul packages.
+Tooling config for adaloop packages.

-This repo is a monorepo workspace that store all the configuration presets used by tbrul packages.
+This repo is a monorepo workspace that store all the configuration presets used by adaloop packages.